javelit/docs/content/develop/concepts/configuration/static-file-serving.md

 # Static file serving

-Streamlit apps can host and serve small, static media files to support media embedding use cases that won't work with the normal [media elements](/develop/api-reference/media).
+Jeamlit apps can host and serve small, static media files to support media embedding use cases that won't work with the normal [media elements](/develop/api-reference/media).

 {/* feature cannnot be disabled for the moment
-To enable this feature, set `enableStaticServing = true` under `[server]` in your config file, or environment variable `STREAMLIT_SERVER_ENABLE_STATIC_SERVING=true`.
+To enable this feature, set `enableStaticServing = true` under `[server]` in your config file, or environment variable `JEAMLIT_SERVER_ENABLE_STATIC_SERVING=true`.
 */}

 In **Standalone** mode, Media stored in the folder `./static/` relative to the running app file is served at path